-This is where that resistance training comes in handy.
-This modern day in age you may find yourself in front of your computer, phone or tv more than out lifting heavy things to survive.
+This is where resistance training comes in handy.
+In this modern-day way of life, you may find yourself in front of your computer, phone, or tv more than out lifting heavy things to survive.
 Start with a beginner program and build up from there.
 Working towards 2-4 days per week.

 Are you eating wholesome nourishing foods that make you feel full and happy?

 No matter what diet you choose (ahem, I recommend plant-based) you should aim to eat as many whole foods as you can, especially a wide variety of nutrients coming from colorful vegetables and fruits, as well as beans, rice, and whole grains.

 Are you practicing mindful exercises as well as body exercises?

 Aim to practice meditation, quiet time away from devices, yoga flows, or other ways to step away from stress.

 Do you take time for yourself and practice self-care, such as baths, massages, meditation, slow walks, quiet time, etc?

 This can go hand-in-hand with the above mindful exercises.
 You can’t be all that you can be for others if you don’t take care of yourself first.

 A trifecta of goodness – if you get through the day with all of these things on your side.
 Answer these questions above and see where you currently are and where you want to go!
 Aim to find your answer to most, if not all of these questions, and you will be on your way to your version of fit.